Kyle Abraham: Commissioned works outside of A.I.M by Kyle Abraham

 In addition to creating work for his company, Abraham has also been commissioned to create new works for prominent dance companies including Alvin Ailey American Dance Theater, New York City Ballet and The Royal Ballet.
 Another Night, commissioned for Alvin Ailey American Dance Theater, premiered at New York's City Center in December 2012.
 Of this piece, Rebecca Bengal of Vogue writes: "What Abraham brings to Ailey is an avant-garde aesthetic, an original and politically minded downtown sensibility that doesn't distinguish between genres but freely draws on a vocabulary that is as much Merce and Martha as it is Eadweard Muybridge and Michael Jackson."
-Abraham served as a choreographic contributor for Beyonce’s 2013 British Vogue cover shoot.
+Abraham served as a choreographic contributor for Beyoncé's 2013 British Vogue cover shoot.
 Abraham collaborated with New York City Ballet principal dancer Wendy Whelan to create a duet entitled The Serpent and the Smoke that premiered at Jacob's Pillow Dance Festival in 2013 and toured in 2016.
 Untitled America, also commissioned for Alvin Ailey American Dance Theater, is a 3-part work that premiered in 2016.

 Abraham has choreographed for film as well, including the 2017 feature-length film The Book of Henry directed by Colin Trevorrow.
 Abraham premiered the Bessie-nominated The Runaway for New York City Ballet at the 2018 Fall Fashion Gala, which was recognized as one of the "Best Dance of 2018" by The New York Times.

 In fall 2019, he choreographed Ash, a solo work for American Ballet Theatre Principal Dancer Misty Copeland; Only The Lonely, the last commissioned choreographic work selected by Paul Taylor himself before his passing for Paul Taylor Dance Company; and The Bystander, a new commission for Hubbard Street Dance Chicago to rave reviews.
 In 2020 Misty and Kyle reunited for an intimate conversation as part of A.I.M's 2020 Virtual Homecoming Gala Sponsored by The Skin Deep program {The And}.

 Abraham premiered to be seen, a new solo for American Ballet Theatre Principal Dancer Calvin Royal III, for the 2020 virtual Fall For Dance Festival.
-Abraham collaborated with New York City Ballet Principal Dancer Taylor Stanley on Ces noms que nous portons (2020), a Lincoln Center and NYCB commissioned solo; choreographed the music video for Sufjan Stevens’ Sugar (2020); and choreographed Unto The End We Meet (2021), commissioned by the National Ballet of Cuba.
+Abraham collaborated with New York City Ballet Principal Dancer Taylor Stanley on Ces noms que nous portons (2020), a Lincoln Center and NYCB commissioned solo; choreographed the music video for Sufjan Stevens' Sugar (2020); and choreographed Unto The End We Meet (2021), commissioned by the National Ballet of Cuba.
 Abraham premiered When We Fell in 2021, his third creation for New York City Ballet.

-Abraham received two international commissions from The Royal Ballet for 2021 and 2022.
-Abraham’s work, Optional Family, a divertissement premiered in May 2021 as part of their 21st Century Choreographers program.
-He was also commissioned to be the first Black choreographer to create a one-act ballet for The Royal Ballet, set to premiere in spring 2022.
+Abraham received two commissions from The Royal Ballet in London, UK for 2021 and 2022.
+Optional Family, a divertissement premiered in May 2021 as part of their 21st Century Choreographers program.
+The Weathering, a full one-act length ballet, premiered in March 2022.